Aquamarine Power: Administration

+Lewis Wave Energy Farm

-In March 2012, Aquamarine announced plans to install 50 Oyster devices on the seabed off the Western Isles in Scotland (provisionally dubbed the Orkney Wave Power Station).
-The project was intended to be able to supply electricity to more than 38,000 homes (2.4 MW in installed capacity).
+In March 2012, Aquamarine announced plans to install 40–50 Oyster devices on the seabed off the Western Isles in Scotland.
+The project was intended to be able to supply electricity to more than 38,000 homes.
+The site was to be off the coast of Lag na Greine, near Fivepenny Borve (Scottish Gaelic: Còig Peighinnean Bhuirgh), on the exposed north-west coast of the Isle of Lewis.

+At the All Energy conference in May 2013, government minister Fergus Ewing announced the 40 MW scheme had been granted full consents, making it the largest permitted wave project.
+Construction was anticipated to start "in the next few years", although this was subject to upgrades to the electricity grid: a new high-voltage inter-connector cable was required to transmit green electricity from Lewis to the mainland of Scotland.
+In 2013, SSE announced they would not be able to build the inter-connector before 2017, potentially putting renewable energy projects at risk.

+Neptune tidal stream turbine

+Between 2007 and 2009, Aquamarine also worked on the development of a tidal stream turbine, called "Neptune".
+This was to have two three-bladed horizontal turbines mounted either side of a monopile foundation, similar to the MCT SeaGen turbine.
+It was initially expected to be tested at EMEC in 2011.

+In January 2009, Aquamarine signed a £2m order with ABB for the electrical systems for two turbines, with a combined rated capacity of 2.4 MW.

+However, by April 2009, Aquamarine announced that they were ceasing development of the tidal turbine, to focus on their Oyster wave energy device.

 Key people

 The company's chief executive officer was Martin McAdam, who joined in 2008.
 The company was advised by Trevor Whittaker, inventor of the Oyster concept, and by Stephen Salter, inventor of the Salter's Duck.

 Investors

 In November 2009, Aquamarine Power announced an investment of £11 million in the business.
 The principal investor during this investment round was ABB Group who invested £8 million.
-The other investors during the round included Scottish and Southern Energy who invested £2.7 million with other historical investors making up the balance of £300k.
-The investors in the business include: ABB, SSE, Sigma Capital Group, Scottish Enterprise and others.
+The other investors during the round included Scottish and Southern Energy who invested £2.7 million, with other historical investors making up the balance of £300k, among them Sigma Capital Group and Scottish Enterprise.